Build your own zero-emission electricity supply

 Step 3: Choose technologies, costs and other assumptions

-Demand should be large enough for utility-scale assets but small enough to neglect land availability constraints.
+Demand should be large enough for utility-scale assets but small enough to neglect land availability constraints

 Choose which technologies should be included: